 Helmet & Clothing

-All drivers are required to wear a helmet with a SNELL SA2010 or SNELL SA2015 rated helmet.
+All drivers are required to wear a helmet with a SNELL SA2010 (good only through the end of 2021), SNELL SA2015 or SNELL SA2020 rated helmet.
 Helmets must have a secure strap and can be either open face or full face.
-The club does not have loaner helmets, if you do not have one, there are options on Clubregistration.net for you to rent one.
+The club does not have loaner helmets.
 You will not be able to participate in this event without an approved helmet.

 All drivers must wear long or short sleeve shirts and long pants made of cotton or linen material.
 Currently, the Suncoast region allows short sleeve shirts and short pants however this is subject to review at any event, so please bring both types of clothing with you to event.
 Synthetic fibers are not allowed.
 Comfortable, well fitted garments are recommended.
 Flat soled shoes of leather or natural fabric with rubber or leather soles must also be worn.
 Approved driver’s suit may also be worn.

-Factory stock seat belts for both driver and passenger are approved.
+Factory stock seat belts (the standard 3-point safety belt system installed by the manufacturer) are acceptable for both driver and passenger.
 However, all vehicles that have a 5-way or 6-way harness for the driver must have equal safety belt restraints for the passenger.
+Additionally, a head and neck restraint system (commonly referred to as a HANS device or a Simpson Hybrid device) must be used with any multi-point harness (5 or 6 point).
 These belts must be used in conjunction with a race seat with the necessary belt openings and belts must be properly secured in car.
 Weak or frayed seat belts or those with poor attachment points must be replaced prior to the event.

 All driver and passenger windows must be down when driving on the track.
 Sunroofs must be closed.
 Targa tops must be on.
 Driver and passenger appendages must remain within the car except for signaling purposes.
 If your car has window nets, the net must be down to point to passing cars.

 You will be assigned a car number with your registration confirmation.
 The car number must be displayed on both sides of the car in a color contrasting with the color of your car.
-Blue painters tape can be used if you don’t have vinyl or magnet numbers.
+Blue painters tape can be used if you don’t have vinyl or magnet numbers (Suncoast PCA does not provide car numbers).
 Car numbers must be at least 8” high and 1” wide and on the car prior to tech inspection at the track.
 Placing of car numbers on car is responsibility of participant.